MrKarimiD/nerfstudio-HDR/README-pandora.md

     - Clap at the beginning and at the end to use for synchronization.
     - Go around the scene with the two cameras well-exposed.

 3. Second capture with Camera 1 (left) well-exposed and Camera 2 (right) fast-exposed.
 Change shutter speed of Camera 2 to 1/25000 (fastest exposure) and repeat the steps above

+    If calculating **METRICS**: Capture GT HDR brakets
+    - Go to settings and change the camera mode shooting method to multiple brackets
+    - Set the camera parameters:
+        - Apreture: 2.1
+        - Shutter speed: Calculate the 11 shutter speeds and select the closest ones on the app in order from smallest to hightes
+            ```
+            python lantern_scripts/calculate_exposures.py --min 0.00004 --max 0.004
+            ```
+        - ISO: 800
+        - WB: 3500
+    - Take 10 different locations

 4. Import the files on computer.
 If on a mac, use Ricoh Theta File Transfer for Mac